LoreCip/LQG-BH-Collapse/README.md

 - `Order of WENO`: Order of the Weighted Essentially Non-Oscillatory (WENO) scheme
   - Explanation: Determines the accuracy and stability of the numerical method.
-  - Range of values: Any positive floating-point number.
+  - Range of values: 2 (order 3 is not implemented -yet-).

 - `Furthest grid point`: Furthest point on the computational grid
   - Explanation: Specifies the farthest extent of the computational domain.